JustJordanT/100-days-of-code/100 Days Of Code - Log.md

 ### Day 6 / 100: Jun 22, 2020

-**Today's Progress**: Started the Python-for-Everybody-Specialization from coursera.
+**Today's Progress**: Working on the following cource.
+Python-for-Everybody-Specialization from coursera.

 #### Topics covered.